Dry skin with breakouts or acne can be difficult to manage because products that fix one problem can aggravate the other

 Skin sensitivity caused by hormonal changes

 There might be a connection between your hormones and why you have dry skin with acne or breakouts.
 Hormonal imbalances can lead to the skin becoming more sensitive, which means that skincare products that you have used without problems before could suddenly cause your skin to break out and become dry.
-If this is the case, try going back to basics and use the best quality, fragrance-free moisturizer that contains gentle actives.
+If this is the case, try going back to basics and use the best face serum you can find.
 This can help your skin adjust to the hormonal changes and work on strengthening the skin barrier.
 Once the skin barrier is healthier both the dryness and breakouts will start to lessen.

 Sometimes, environmental factors like wind or cold weather can also cause dry skin and exacerbate acne or breakout problems.